 13. Drive to the Top

 Did you know you can drive all the way to the summit of Mt.
 Spokane?
 Grab the family for a Sunday drive.
 The Summit Road typically opens in mid-June after the last of the snow has cleared.
-Drive slow and safe on the narrow road!
+It usually closes mid-October so don’t wait!
+Drive slow and safe on the narrow road.

 14. Picnic at the Vista House